Constitution of the Philippines: Tydings–McDuffie Act (1934)

-Though also not a constitution itself, the Tydings–McDuffie Act of 1934 provided for autonomy.
-Specified requirements for a formal constitution and defined mechanisms for its establishment via a constitutional convention.
+Though also not a constitution itself, the Tydings–McDuffie Act of 1934 provided for autonomy, specified requirements for a formal constitution and defined mechanisms for its establishment via a constitutional convention.

 The 1935 Constitution

-The 1935 Constitution was written, approved and adopted in 1934 by the Commonwealth of the Philippines (1935–1946) and later used by the Third Republic (1946–1972).
+The 1935 Constitution was approved with the 1935 Philippine constitutional plebiscite.
+It was in effect during the Commonwealth of the Philippines (1935–1946) and later used by the Third Republic (1946–1972).
 It was written to meet requirements set forth in the Tydings–McDuffie Act to prepare the country for its independence.

-The Commonwealth Constitution was ratified to prepare the country for its independence.
-This constitution was dominantly influenced by the Americans, but possess the traces of the Malolos Constitution, the German, Spanish, and Mexican Constitution, constitutions of several South American countries, and the unwritten English Constitution.
+The Commonwealth constitution was ratified to prepare the country for its independence.
+This constitution was predominantly influenced by the U.S. constitution, but possesses traces of the Malolos constitution as well as the German, Spanish, and Mexican constitutions, constitutions of several South American countries, and the unwritten constitution of England.

 It originally provided for a unicameral legislature composed of a president and vice president elected for a six-year term without re-election.
 It was amended in 1940 to provide for a bicameral legislature composed of a Senate and a House of Representatives.
 The President is to be elected to a four-year term, together with the vice-president, with one re-election; the right of suffrage for male citizens of the Philippines who are twenty-one years of age or over and are able to read and write were protected; this protection, later on, extended to the right of suffrage for women two years after the adoption of the constitution.

-The draft of the constitution was approved by the convention on February 8, 1935, and was ratified by President Roosevelt in Washington D.C. on March 25, 1935.
+The draft of the constitution was approved by the convention on February 8, 1935, and was ratified by President Roosevelt in Washington, D.C., on March 25, 1935.
 Elections were held on September 16, 1935, and Manuel L. Quezon was elected as the first President of the Commonwealth of the Philippines.